techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

     - 🍔 Auto Scaling -> EC2: always enabled.
     - 🍔 Auto Scaling -> ELB: monitors whether intances are available to handle requests.
 When ir reports an unhealthy instance, EC2 Auto Scaling can replace it on its next periodic check.
     - 🍔 Target Group: If the target type is instance or ip, health checks are always enabled and cannot be disabled.
+- 🔥 6.
+Keep NACLs up-to-date.
-- 🐂 6.
+- 🐂 7.
 Documentation for using the application.
-- 🐂 7.
+- 🐂 8.
 Configuration for an MVP deployment.

-### Final Presentation --> 23 Feb '24
+### Final Presentation --> 22 Feb '24
-- 🐂 More info TBA.
+- 🐂 A 30-minute presentation of my v1.1 delivery.
 <br>

 *back to [top](#top)*